Ice friction at the nanoscale

 \section{Abstract}

 The origin of ice slipperiness has been a matter of great controversy for more than a century, but an atomistic understanding of ice friction is still lacking.
 Here, we perform computer simulations of an atomically smooth substrate sliding on ice.
-Our results show that a very small extent of interfacial premelting is sufficient to provide a lubricating quasi-liquid layer with rheological properties similar to bulk undercooled water.
-Upon shearing, one single water-like monolayer sandwiched between adsorption layers is able to display a pattern consistent with lubricating Couette flow.
-For hydrophobic walls, the flow exhibits large slip, while hydrophilic walls obey stick boundary conditions with small negative slip.
-By compressing ice, the lubricating layer grows continuously, and the rheological properties approach bulk--like behavior.
-In either case, the energy dissipated by sliding under skating conditions is sufficient to melt an ice bilayer in the scale of decades of nanoseconds.
-Our results show the atomic scale frictional behavior is a combination of spontaneous ice premelting, pressure melting and frictional heating.
+In a large temperature range between 230 and 266~K, hydrophobic sliders exhibit a premelting layer similar to that found at the ice/air interface.
+On the contrary, hydrophilic sliders show larger premelting and a strong increase of the first adsorption layer.
+The non-equilibrium simulations show that premelting films of barely one nanometer thickness are sufficient to provide a lubricating quasi-liquid layer with rheological properties similar to bulk undercooled water.
+Upon shearing, the films display a pattern consistent with lubricating Couette flow, but the boundary conditions at the wall vary strongly with substrate’s interactions.
+Hydrophobic walls exhibit large slip, while hydrophilic walls obey stick boundary conditions with small negative slip.
+By compressing ice above atmospheric pressure, the lubricating layer grows continuously, and the rheological properties approach bulk--like behavior.
+Below 260 K, the equilibrium premelting films decrease significantly.
+However, a very large slip persists on the hydrophobic walls, while the increased friction on hydrophilic walls is sufficient to melt ice and create a lubrication layer in a few nanoseconds.
+Our results show the atomic scale frictional behavior of ice is a combination of spontaneous premelting, pressure melting and frictional heating.

 \keywords{Tribology $|$ Lubrication $|$ Slip $|$ Premelting $|$ Quasi-liquid layer}